codeforpdx/recordexpungPDX/doc/design.md

 Check the Users table to see if a user with the given email already exists.
 Returns boolean.
 If query fails, throws an error.

+    check_is_admin(database, email)

+Check the Users table to see if a user with the given email is admin.
+Returns boolean.
+If query fails e.g. because user does not exist, throws an error.

     save_stats(database, email, record)

 Takes a Record object which has processed by the expungement analyzer.
 Saves only a limited amount of information.
 Details tbd, but here are a few examples for tracking app usage and app impact: